 What is an Incisional Hernia ?

 An incisional hernia develops as a result of your ostomy surgery.
-It consists on part of the intestine lodging inside the incision.
-It occurs when the intestine find its way through an incision that was not fully closed (right after surgery) or that was not properly sealed leaving a defect (an opening).
+It consists in part of the intestine lodging inside the incision.
+It occurs when the intestine finds its way through an incision that was not fully closed (right after surgery) or that was not properly sealed leaving a defect (an opening).
 An ostomy patient may develop an incisional hernia at any point in time: soon after or years after the surgery.

 Symptoms of an Incisional Hernia:

 The main symptom of an incisional hernia is a bulge in the abdominal area.
-Aside for a disturbing appearance, it is painless while at rest or under no exertion.
+Aside from a disturbing appearance, it is painless while at rest or under no exertion.
 If you are physically active or make use of your abdominal muscles, pain will normally surface.
 Once at rest pain vanishes.
-If the bulge hurts, or there is vomiting, stomy blockage, or no secretions, you must contact your ostomy health professional immediately.
+If the bulge hurts, or if there is vomiting, stomy blockage, or no secretions, you must contact your ostomy health professional immediately.

 Treatment of an Incisional hernia:Your ostomy surgeon will determine a course of action that may include the following: